Dark matter as the source of neutrino mass: theory overview and experimental prospects: Preliminaries

 Dark-matter candidates can also be classified in terms of their velocity dispersion, or the associated free-streaming length.
 While typical TeV-scale WIMP dark matter candidates are considered cold, characterized by non-relativistic velocities at the time of structure formation, SM neutrinos have relativistic velocities and are taken as a prominent \textit{hot} dark-matter candidate, severely disfavored by large scale structure formation studies.
 Between the cold and hot DM extremes lies an intermediate regime, referred to as warm dark matter (WDM).
 DM candidates in the keV range possess larger free-streaming lengths, which suppress the formation of small-scale structures and lead to observable differences in the matter power spectrum.
 In this case dark matter particles have semi-relativistic velocities in the early universe and a moderate free-streaming length, resulting in partial suppression of small-scale structure, potentially addressing issues like the missing satellites and cusp-core problems~\cite{Penarrubia_2012}.

 Prominent WDM candidates include the gravitino, the keV-scale majoron, and sterile (right-handed) neutrinos.
-For example, the KeV majoron proposed in~\cite{Berezinsky:1993fm} is present in models where neutrino masses arise from the spontaneous breaking of a global lepton number symmetry, such as the type I seesaw mechanism~\cite{Chikashige:1980ui,Schechter:1981cv}.
-The associated Nambu-Goldstone boson can acquire mass from higher-order and/or gravitational effects~\cite{Coleman:1988tj,PhysRevLett.29.1698} and be produced by freeze-in in the early universe~\cite{King:2024idj}.
+For example, the KeV majoron~\cite{Berezinsky:1993fm} is present in models where neutrino masses arise from the spontaneous breaking of a global lepton number symmetry, such as the type I seesaw mechanism~\cite{Chikashige:1980ui,Schechter:1981cv}.
+The associated Nambu-Goldstone boson can acquire mass from higher-order and/or gravitational effects~\cite{PhysRevLett.29.1698,hawking1975particle,Kallosh:1995hi,Antusch:2025ovm} and be produced by mechanisms such as freeze-in in the early universe~\cite{ King:2024idj}.
 Its decay rate is naturally suppressed by the small neutrino mass and also by the large symmetry-breaking scale, leading to detectable effects on the CMB~\cite{Lattanzi:2007ux}.
 Sub-leading electromagnetic decays lead to a plethora of associated X-ray signals~\cite{Bazzocchi:2008fh,Esteves:2010sh,Lattanzi:2013uza,Brune:2018sab}.
 Using N-body simulations one can show~\cite{Kuo:2018fgw} that the WDM decaying majoron picture can lead to a viable alternative to the $\Lambda$CDM scenario, with predictions that can differ substantially on small scales.
-Note that for the case of very light majorons ($\ll 100$~eV) non-thermal production from topological defects~\cite{Lazarides:2018aev} can provide an efficient production mechanism~\cite{Reig:2019sok}.
+Note that for the case of very light majorons ($\ll 100$~eV) non-thermal production from topological defects~\cite{Lazarides:2018aev} can also provide an efficient production mechanism~\cite{Reig:2019sok}.

 Sterile neutrinos with masses in the KeV range~\cite{Dodelson:1993je,Shi:1998km,Drewes:2016upu,Boyarsky:2018tvu} provide a simple candidate for non-baryonic dark matter.
 They can be produced in the early universe via active–sterile neutrino oscillations, as originally proposed by Dodelson and Widrow~\cite{Dodelson:1993je}, or through resonant production in the presence of a lepton asymmetry, as described by Shi and Fuller~\cite{Shi:1998km}.
 Depending on the production mechanism, sterile neutrinos can behave as warm dark matter, with implications for structure formation, X-ray observations, and neutrino physics.
-Concerning their motivation, sterile neutrino dark-matter may fit into an overall picture of new physics providing a compelling overall scenario~\cite{Shaposhnikov:2024nhc}.
-One of its features is an X-ray signal similar to that of the above-mentioned KeV majoron dark-matter picture.
+Concerning their motivation, sterile neutrino dark-matter may fit into a compelling overall picture~\cite{Shaposhnikov:2024nhc}.
+One of its features is the existence of an X-ray signal similar to that of the above-mentioned KeV majoron dark-matter picture.